ChartIQ/chartiq-react-app/react-components/README.md

 ## Basic Customization

 Chart components accept two basic props, config and resources, that allow them to be customized.
 The config describes how the chart should be set up, what addOns and plug-ins should be enabled, hotkeys, and more.
-Resources are passed to the chart and contain utilities that the chart should use, such as a quoteFeed or a search lookup.
+Resources are passed to the chart and contain utilities that the chart should use, such as a quoteFeed or a storage constructor.

 ### Customizing the chart config